Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Bishop-Phelps Type Scalarization in Vector Optimization

 \subsection{Nonlinear Cone Separation Conditions}

-The key tool to prove our main Bishop-Phelps type scalarization results in vector optimization will be the separation of two (not necessarily convex) cones by using Bishop-Phelps type separating cones / separating (seminorm-linear) functions.
-In this section we present all the necessary basics for nonlinear cone separation.
+The key tool to prove our main Bishop-Phelps type scalarization results in vector optimization (see Sections \ref{sec:scalarization_WEff}, \ref{sec:scalarization_PEff_A} and \ref{sec:scalarization_PEff_Henig}) will be the separation of two (not necessarily convex) cones by using Bishop-Phelps type separating cones / separating (seminorm-linear) functions.

 Consider a real topological-linear space $Y$ and a seminorm $\psi: Y \to \R$.
 For a cone $C \subseteq Y$, we use the notations: